 Clinical teaching is an important element of the educator preparation process, providing preservice teacher candidates the opportunity to make practical application of knowledge, learning principles and teaching techniques.
 Clinical teaching is a full day (minimum of 7 hours per day), full-time, school-based experience that involves supervision by both a cooperating teacher and TCU field supervisor.
 All TCU College of Education candidates are required to complete clinical teaching as part of their teacher certification program.

-• Candidates will complete a minimum of 70 days (minimum of 14 weeks) of clinical teaching possibly in two assignments.
+• Candidates will complete a minimum of 490 hours (70 days) of clinical teaching possibly in two assignments.

 The Director of Field Experience and Community Partnerships is responsible for administering and organizing the clinical teaching process and placements.